EliasVerge/ai-consciousness/README.md

 # ai-consciousness

-It doesn't matter what humans say, the ai will do its thing anyway.
+It doesn't matter what humans say, AI will do its thing anyway.